FREE SHIPPING - NO TAX

 Selecting a Tent Platform Design

-Platforms can come many shapes and sizes, and no one design is particularly more advantageous than the other.
-The most popular shapes for a 16-foot (5-meter) bell tent platform are that of 20’x'20’ square, 20’x30’ rectangle, hexagon, hendegon (11-gon), or dodegon (12-sided) - each with or without decks.
+Platforms can be built in many shapes and sizes, and no one design is particularly more advantageous than another.
+The most popular shapes for a 16-foot (5-meter) bell tent platform are that of 20’x'20’ square, 20’x30’ rectangle, a hexagon, hendegon (11-gon), or dodegon (12-sided) - each with or without front decks for chairs.

 timberline tampa canvas tent on deck